celiaescribe/BDcocolasso/README.md

 The inputs vary according to the chosen algorithm setting, and according to the chosen noise setting.

-  - **CoCoLasso setting**: This method requires six inputs (let n be the number of observations and p the number of X variables):
+  - **CoCoLasso setting**: This method requires seven inputs (let n be the number of observations and p the number of X variables):

 <!-- end list -->